 Now that you have rightly blended the essential eLearning ingredients, the impactful “online training” dish is ready to be served.
 It facilitates deep learning which promotes behavioral changes and on-job performances.
 That’s why I call Instructional designers as Master Chefs who design the learning experiences creating an appetite for learning!

-What do you think are the most important ingredients for effective eLearning recipe?
+What do you think are the most important ingredients for an effective eLearning recipe?
 Let us know in the comments section below!